Free Web Hosting Provider - Web Hosting - E-commerce - High Speed Internet - Free Web Page

 If you've ever lived with a human with a disability, you know what I'm talking about when I say that 'being handicapped' doesn't have to mean 'being incapable'.

-Our point is - though she's got a little thing called 'a disability', that doesn't stop her from LIVING and enjoying it!
-And, like her, Allicks and I have our own little 'disabilities' which don't prevent us from loving life either.
+Here's my point - because she's got a little thing called 'a disability', that doesn't stop her from LIVING and enjoying it!
+And, like her, we blind and/or deaf pups have our own little ‘disabilities’, which don't prevent us from loving life either.

 Let's face it...nobody's perfect!

 Having something of a 'disability' doesn't mean that you can't function in the every day world.
 And it doesn't mean that your contributions to that world are any less important or meaningful.
 WE might not be able to SEE, but we sure can SMELL...with our noses, I mean.
 Christy might not be able to RUN, but she can type...thank heavens.
 Don't ever let anyone or any dog ever tell YOU that you're worth less just because you can't do as much!
-They're wrong to tell you that, and I'm going to give you plenty of reasons just why they're wrong!
+Anyone tells you that - they're WRONG, and I'm going to give you plenty of reasons just WHY they're wrong!

 We know a dog who can see just fine, can hear a tick snore on a cat's back, and can bark with the best of us.
 Her problem?
 She has three normal legs and one that looks like it's on backwards!
 Well she doesn't know that she's not 'perfect'.
 She's never had four legs headed in the same direction, so she doesn't mind the screwy one at all!
 Now I can't imagine not having four good legs and keeping my balance, but Dottie has no problem running to meet her humans as they return from a day at their job.
 She doesn't have a problem running after the grandkids in the house OR the yard!
 She has absolutely NO trouble crowding her siblings at dinner time.
 And she has no problem at all pushing to the front of the line for the treats, petting, or rides in the car!